ncruces/go-sqlite3/vfs/README.md

 [shared-memory for the WAL-index](https://sqlite.org/wal.html#implementation_of_shared_memory_for_the_wal_index), like SQLite.

-To allow `mmap` to work, each connection needs to reserve a lot of address space.\
+To allow `mmap` to work, each connection needs to reserve up to 4GB of address space.\
 To limit the amount of address space each connection needs, use [`WithMemoryLimitPages`](../tests/parallel/parallel_test.go#L21).

 On all other platforms, [WAL](https://sqlite.org/wal.html) support is [limited](https://sqlite.org/wal.html#noshm).

-To work around that limitation, SQLite is [patched](sqlite3/locking_mode.patch) to automatically use `EXCLUSIVE` locking mode for WAL databases on such platforms.
+To work around this limitation, SQLite is [patched](sqlite3/locking_mode.patch) to automatically use `EXCLUSIVE` locking mode for WAL databases on such platforms.

-Because connection pooling is incompatible with `EXCLUSIVE` locking mode, to use the [`database/sql`](https://pkg.go.dev/database/sql) driver with WAL mode databases you should disable connection pooling by calling [`db.SetMaxOpenConns(1)`](https://pkg.go.dev/database/sql#DB.SetMaxOpenConns).
+To use the [`database/sql`](https://pkg.go.dev/database/sql) driver with `EXCLUSIVE` locking mode you should disable connection pooling by calling [`db.SetMaxOpenConns(1)`](https://pkg.go.dev/database/sql#DB.SetMaxOpenConns).

 You can use [`vfs.SupportsSharedMemory`](https://pkg.go.dev/github.com/ncruces/go-sqlite3/vfs#SupportsSharedMemory)